cidverse/test-app-go-mod/README.md

 # Description

-> A sample go-mod cli application, used to test and validate continuous integration pipelines.
+> A go mod cli application, used to test and validate continuous integration pipelines.

 ## License